Ancient universities of Scotland: Funding and finances

-By percentage

-Rankings
+Rankings and reputation

-In the 2023 national league table rankings, the ancient universities of Scotland are placed within the top twenty in both of The Guardian University Guide and in The Times/Sunday Times Good University Guide.
-In the 2023 global rankings, three of the ancient universities featured in the world's top 200 universities in both of the QS and the Times Higher Education World University Rankings.
+In the 2026 national league table rankings, the ancient universities of Scotland are placed within the top twenty-five in both of The Guardian University Guide and in The Times/Sunday Times Good University Guide.
+In the 2026 global rankings, the ancient universities featured in the world's top 300 universities in both of the QS and the Times Higher Education World University Rankings.